Star Furniture Company, a manufacturer of high-quality, traditional-style bedroom suites, opens for business in Zeeland, Michigan.

 Molded plywood manufacturing moves from the Grand Haven, Michigan, manufacturing site of Evans Products to a Herman Miller manufacturing facility in Zeeland.
 Another manufacturing plant, which later becomes the Eames Studio, opens in Venice, California.

-Herman Miller becomes the first company in Michigan to adopt the Scanlon Plan, a program of participative management and gain sharing.
-This begins a long relationship with Dr. Carl Frost, who will guide the company's participative endeavors for many years.
+Herman Miller becomes the first company in Michigan to adopt the Scanlon Plan, a program of participative management and gain sharing developed by Dr. Carl Frost.

 Herman Miller begins its long association with Alexander Girard, noted colorist and textile designer.